novel-yet-trivial/re-place/README.md

 (1000, 1000), due to the create_rectangle function, its bottom right corner would be located at (1001, 1001)

-The data file needed for this program can be found [here](https://mega.nz/#!E0gQ2KiY!n6HnDfR8bpQz79fKv4GtTt06S4iLSBq7bDfeo-rxuUU)
+The data file needed for this program (included) was taken from [here](https://mega.nz/#!E0gQ2KiY!n6HnDfR8bpQz79fKv4GtTt06S4iLSBq7bDfeo-rxuUU)
 , which is from [this post](https://www.reddit.com/r/place/comments/65x14m/place_time_lapse_and_data_from_start_to_finish/)
 .
-I will upload a backup to this repo when I get the chance

 The structure of the data file is `(time_stamp, user_hash, x_coordinate, y_coordinate, color)`